mekatrol/ness-alarm/README.md

 Example communication with NESS alarm DX8/DX16 panels.
 Taken from the NESS website link [D8x/D16x ASCII Protocol Rev13](https://drive.google.com/file/d/1vl8Gs1GY-gKAPSiU8yjCzrgQxm8ybhQh/view?usp=sharing).

-The was found by navigating to [ness.com.au](https://ness.com.au) -> support -> Security Alarm Panels -> Ness Control Panel Software and on that page there is a link to the protocol `D8x/D16x ASCII Protocol Rev13` (which seems to be hosted on a Goolge drive).
+The was found by navigating to [ness.com.au](https://ness.com.au) -> support -> Security Alarm Panels -> Ness Control Panel Software and on that page there is a link to the protocol `D8x/D16x ASCII Protocol Rev13` (which seems to be hosted on a Google drive).

 A [copy](./Ness_D8-D16_ASCII_protocol_rev13.pdf) is included in this repo for easy reference.

 ## Configuring the panel

-To enable communications the following isntaller options need to be set:
+To enable communications the following installer options need to be set:

 - P90E 1E - Enable Remote Access
 - P90E 7E - Will send regular event updates, e.g. `b'820003601700877d'`